fiction-com/factor-hacker-news/README.md

 ## About

 This is an example of the framework capabilities of Factor.
+Use it as a reference for core API tools (`@factor/api`) as well as a helpful structure for a typical JS app.

 ## Features

-- Uses flat store + cache with `stored` and `storeItem` items
+- Uses flat store + cache (using `stored` and `storeItem` utilities)
 - Supports multiple views and routes
 - Complete Vue SSR framework
 - Real-time updating with animation
-- Meta handling with image, title, etc
+- Meta handling with image, title, icon/favicon
-- Icon/Favicon
+- ESlint, Prettier, TypeScript configured

 ## Docs and Architecture Overview